linz/basemaps/packages/server/README.md

 ### Usage docker

-The server is also published as a [github container](https://github.com/linz/basemaps/pkgs/container/basemaps%2Fserver)
+The server is also published as a [docker container](https://github.com/linz/basemaps/pkgs/container/basemaps%2Fserver)

 ```bash
 docker run -it \